Fanny94/MayaToGameplay3D/README.md

 # MayaToGameplay3D
 Real-time custom viewer for Maya

-This is a project developed by two students (Github: Fanny94, Raxo).
-It is a real-time communication mechanism between Maya and an external application using message passing through shared memory.
+This is a project developed by two students (https://github.com/Fanny94, https://github.com/Raxo94).

-The project is divided into
+The project a real-time communication mechanism between Maya and an external application using message passing through shared memory.